Constantin1489/trrc/README.md

 So you can add your card at any circumstance conveniently.

 ***if you decide to use this app, I highly recommend to turn apikey option in your AnkiConnect to prevent malicious attack.
 (It's not a fault of this app nor AnkiConnect.
-If the port of AnkiConnect opens without an apikey, anybody can modify your anki deck.)***
+If the port of AnkiConnect opens without an apikey, anybody can modify your anki deck.)*** See also [AnkiConnect Configure](docs/tips/AnkiConnect_configure/AnkiConnect_addon_configure_example.md)

 ## INSTALLATION